 It varies, but executive searches can take weeks to months, depending on the role and industry.

-Should I work with multiple headhunters?
+As a candidate, should I work with multiple headhunters?

 Yes.
 Since different headhunters specialize in different industries and job levels, working with several can increase your chances of finding the right opportunity.